keithbriggs/CRRM-2.0/README.md

 Keith Briggs and Ibrahim Nur

 The CRRM (cellular radio reference model) simulator emulates a cellular radio system following 5G concepts and channel models.
 The intention is to have an easy-to-use, scalable, and very fast system written in pure Python with minimal dependencies.

-It is especially designed to be suitable for interfacing to AI engines such as ``tensorflow`` or ``pytorch``.
+Note that CRRM is a *system-level* simulator, not a link-level simulator.
+This means that it takes a coarse-grained approach, specifically meaning that it does not model concepts like packet flows and queueing at all.
+Resource allocation is modelled, but only as a continuous process that ignores discrete resource blocks.
+These simplifications are necessary if large systems are to be simulated.
+The main application areas are the evaluation of high-level network management strategies, not the accurate estimation of throughputs to indvidual devices.
+Other software is available for that type of link-level simulation.

 The simulator builds on an earlier one developed for the AIMM project (<https://github.com/keithbriggs/AIMM-simulator>) by Keith Briggs (<https://keithbriggs.info>), but is a complete rewrite with many improvements.
 It also uses ideas from the CRM project by Kishan Sthankiya (<https://github.com/apw804/CellularReferenceModel>).

 Software dependencies
 ---------------------